Coronavirus: Chaos Follows Trump's European Travel Ban; EU Says It Wasn't Warned

 The confusion played out as a broader debate continues over the ability of travel bans to contain deadly diseases and protect vulnerable populations from an outbreak.

-The morning after Trump spoke, Lawrence Gostin, a public health law expert at Georgetown University, called the president's travel ban "incoherent" and said it would have no impact on the coronavirus outbreak in the U.S. Gostin added that the policy goes against recommendations from the WHO and other international agencies.
+The morning after Trump spoke, Lawrence Gostin, a public health law expert at Georgetown University, called the president's travel ban "incoherent" and said it would have no impact on the coronavirus outbreak in the United States.
+Gostin added that the policy goes against recommendations from the WHO and other international agencies.

 "Travel from highly functioning health systems like Switzerland [are] banned, but not weak systems like Russia or Africa," Gostin said.
-"People are no safer in U.S. than many places banned."
+"People are no safer in US than many places banned."

-Trump's new policy follows weeks of criticisms of his administration's approach to the coronavirus – particularly its inability to get plentiful supplies of reliable testing kits into the hands of health professionals around the country.
+Trump's new policy follows weeks of criticisms about his administration's approach to the coronavirus — particularly its inability to get plentiful supplies of reliable testing kits into the hands of health professionals around the country.
 In the absence of enough testing, experts say, the U.S. has been unable to monitor or contain the virus.

-In his speech, Trump also sought to blame the EU's member countries for failing to contain the virus, saying "a large number of new clusters in the United States were seeded by travelers from Europe."
+In his speech, Trump also sought to blame the EU's member countries for failing to contain the virus, saying, "A large number of new clusters in the United States were seeded by travelers from Europe."

 Before Trump's announcement, his administration had barred visitors from entering the U.S. if they had been in China or Iran in the past 14 days.
-Those policies, which took effect in February, don't apply to U.S. citizens or people who live in the U.S.
+Those policies, which took effect in February, don't apply to U.S. citizens or people who live in the United States.

-Roughly 105 countries currently have some type of travel restrictions in place because of the coronavirus, according to the IATA international travel site, which tracks such policies.
-Most of those limits are aimed at reducing ties to hotspots in China and Italy.
-And while some countries block passengers from France, Germany and Spain – all of which now have more than 2,000 coronavirus patients — the U.S. seems to be the first to prohibit visitors from virtually all of Europe.
+Roughly 105 countries currently have some type of travel restriction in place because of the coronavirus, according to the IATA international travel site, which tracks such policies.
+Most of those limits are aimed at reducing ties to hot spots in China and Italy.
+And while some countries block passengers from France, Germany and Spain — all of which now have more than 2,000 coronavirus patients — the U.S. seems to be the first to prohibit visitors from virtually all of Europe.

-"The president of the United States of America has announced an entry ban for most European countries," Royal Dutch Airlines (KLM) says on its web page dedicated to the COVID-19 outbreak.
+"The president of the United States of America has announced an entry ban for most European countries," KLM Royal Dutch Airlines says on its webpage dedicated to the COVID-19 outbreak.
 Reflecting the uncertainty over Trump's policy, the airlines adds, "The impact of this measure is still unclear but is being investigated as we speak."

 For now, the airline is one of many that are telling would-be passengers to be sure their contact information is up to date, so they can receive news of any changes.